Title 915 | Chapter 002 | Regulation 010

 (3)

 The cabinet shall maintain a patient and caregiver registry for the Kentucky Medical Cannabis Program as part of the state's designated electronic monitoring system.
-To receive a registry identification card, qualified patients, visiting qualified patients, and designated caregivers shall complete an application in accordance with written instructions provided by the cabinet.
+To receive a registry identification card, qualified patients, visiting qualified patients, and designated caregivers shall complete an application in accordance with this administrative regulation.

 (4)

-The cabinet shall adhere to the confidentiality requirements for cardholders and information provided by qualified patients, visiting qualified patients, and designated caregivers contained in KRS 218B.135.
+The cabinet shall adhere to the confidentiality requirements for cardholders and information provided by qualified patients, visiting qualified patients, and designated caregivers established in KRS 218B.135.

 (5)